Overview

 The Roost - Coffee Shop

 Brewster now has his very own coffee shop instead of just a small cafe connected to the museum as in previous games.
-The player no longer have to drink your flavored java on the premises.
-As mayor, you also have the option to work for Brewster to earn some extra Bells.
+In addition to ordering drinks to sip on the premises, it is now also possible to order coffee to go.
+The player can also earn the option to work for Brewster to earn some extra Bells.

 Clothing